Sign In

 Bill Package

-The five bills named below have been combined into a single bill package, designed to be a cohesive unit tackling some of the key policy components of chronic absenteeism.
-This package is housed under HB 3199 — the other four bills have been added to its language, and will be carried forward as one comprehensive bill.
+The three bills named below have been combined into a single bill package, designed to be a cohesive unit tackling some of the key policy components of chronic absenteeism.
+This package is housed under HB 3199 — the other two bills have been added to its language, and will be carried forward as one comprehensive bill.

 HB 3199 will require the Legislative Policy and Research Office (LPRO) to conduct a study on existing efforts to improve school attendance, and submit findings to legislative committees no later than December 1, 2025.